Interpretable Model Summaries Using the Wasserstein Distance: Computing interpretable summaries

 \begin{proposition} Let $\boldz = \trans $ be a $k \times T$ matrix, where $\otimes$ denotes the Kronecker product, and we have $N$ such matrices in the interpretable neighborhood $\mcB$.
 We will denote the $t^\text{th}$ column of $\boldz$ as $\boldz^{(t)} = \trans$.
 Then Eq. (\ref{eq:slimp_loss}) is a quadratic program of the form

 where

-and $\gamma$ is a transportation matrix. \end{proposition} We defer the proof to appendix \ref{sec:quad}.
+and $\gamma$ is a transportation matrix. \end{proposition} We defer the proof to \ref{sec:quad}.
 Equations (\ref{eq:xtx}) and (\ref{eq:xty}) will be useful because the set $\boldx_{1:N}$ could have dimensions as large as $k \times N \cdot T$, which will be quite large even for moderately sized problems, while the sufficient statistics will only have dimensions equal to the number of parameters $k$.
-The additional scaling factor of $1/N$ in front of equations (\ref{eq:xtx}) and (\ref{eq:xty}) provides some stability computationally.
+Though not necessary, the additional scaling factor of $1/N$ in front of equations (\ref{eq:xtx}) and (\ref{eq:xty}) provides some stability computationally.

 This gives us at least two additional options to estimate $\alpha$.
 The solution to step two can be formulated as a quadratic binary programming problem:

 Solvers are available to estimate $\alpha$ but the problem can be quite hard in general.